Clelin Ferrell: San Francisco 49ers (first stint)

 On March 16, 2023, Ferrell signed a one-year contract with the San Francisco 49ers.

 Ferrell recorded his first forced fumble as a 49er in a Week 8, 31–17 loss to the Cincinnati Bengals, during which he also recorded his first half sack for the team.
 The following week he recorded his first full sack in a 34–3 victory against the Jacksonville Jaguars.
 He recorded another sack in a Week 14, 28–16 victory over the Seattle Seahawks.
 In the 2023 season, he started in all 17 regular season games.
 He finished with 3.5 sacks, 28 total tackles (15 solo), one pass defended, one forced fumble, and one fumble recovery.

 Washington Commanders

 On March 18, 2024, Ferrell signed with the Washington Commanders.
 In 14 appearances (10 starts) for the Commanders, Ferrell logged 1 forced fumble, 3.5 sacks, and 26 combined tackles.
 Ferrell re-signed with the Commanders on a one-year contract on March 15, 2025, and was released on August 26 as part of final roster cuts.

 Los Angeles Chargers

 On September 18, 2025, Ferrell signed with the Los Angeles Chargers practice squad.
 He was elevated to the active roster on October 4th, appeared in their October 5th game vs the Washington Commanders.
 He was put back onto the practice squad on October 6th.
 He was released on October 14.

 San Francisco 49ers (second stint)

 On October 29, 2025, Ferrell signed with the 49ers' practice squad.
 On November 15, Ferrell was promoted to the active roster.

+Miami Dolphins

+On July 27, 2026, Ferrell signed with the Miami Dolphins.
+He was released on August 31 and re-signed to the practice squad the next day.